-(A) Intent of district.
+- (A) Intent of district.
 It is the intent of this section that the R-20 Zoning District be developed and reserved for low and low-to-medium density residential purposes.
-The regulations, which apply within this district, are designed to encourage the formation and continuance of a stable, healthy environment for one-family dwellings situated on lots having an area of 20,000 square feet or more, and to discourage any

-- encroachment by commercial, industrial, or other uses capable of adversely affecting the residential character of the district. - (B) Permitted uses.
-The following uses shall be permitted in any R-20 Zoning District: All uses permitted in the R-25 One-Family Residential District, as shown in § 151.050(B). - (C) Conditional use.
-The following uses shall be permitted in any R-20 Zoning District, on a conditional basis, subject to conditions set forth in: - 1.
-All conditional uses permitted in the R-25 One-Family Residential District, as shown in § 151.050(C). - 2.
-Short-term rentals, provided the conditions in XX.11 are met - (D) Other requirements.
+The regulations, which apply within this district, are designed to encourage the formation and continuance of a stable, healthy environment for one-family dwellings situated on lots having an area of 20,000 square feet or more, and to discourage any encroachment by commercial, industrial, or other uses capable of adversely affecting the residential character of the district. - (B) Permitted uses.
+The following uses shall be permitted in any R-20 Zoning District: All uses permitted in the R-25 One-Family Residential District, as shown in § 151.050(B). - 1) One-family dwelling (other than mobile homes); - 2) Publicly owned building, facility, or land, except those which shall be conditionally permitted under division (C) below. - 3) Non-commercial horticulture or agriculture. - 4) Customary home occupation established under the provisions of § 151.139. - 5) Accessory uses, see §§ 151.135 and 151.136.
+Accessory Dwelling Units are not permitted in this base zoning district. - (C) Conditional use.
+The following uses shall be permitted in any R-20 Zoning District, on a conditional basis, subject to conditions set forth in:

+1. All conditional uses permitted in the R-25 One-Family Residential District, as shown in § 151.050(C).

+- 1) Public and private schools engaged in teaching general curriculum for educational advancement provided the structures are placed not less than 50 feet from any residential property line, and the lot is not less than four acres in size. - 2) Church, synagogue, and temple provided that: - a) Such use is housed in a permanent structure; - b) Such use is located on a lot not less than 25,000 square feet in area; and - c) No structure on the lot is closer than 50 feet to any abutting residential property. - 3) Private kindergarten or pre-school nursery provided that: - a) Such uses meet the minimum standards set forth for such facilities by the State Board of Health; - b) Such use is located on a lot not less than 25,000 square feet in area; and - c) No structure on the lot is closer than 50 feet to any abutting residential property. - 4) Public utility substation or sub-installation including water towers, provided that: - a) Such use is enclosed by a painted or chain-link fence or wall and a suitable planting screen at least six feet in height above finish grade; - b) There is neither office nor commercial operation nor storage of vehicles or equipment on the premises; and - c) A landscaped strip not less than five feet in width is planted and suitably maintained around the facility. - 5) Short-term Rentals, as defined in 151.103, provided that all conditions in 151.103 are met. - 6) Boarding Houses, as defined in 151.103, provided that all conditions in 151.103 are met. - 7) Outdoor recreational use, provided that: - a) Golf courses must be unlighted, regulation-size, or par three golf courses, including normal clubhouse and pro shop activities - b) Other outdoor recreational uses should not create lighting, noise, or other adverse impact to neighboring residential lots; and - c) No structure on the property is within 50' of any property line. - (D) Other requirements.
 Uses permitted in R-20 Zoning Districts shall be required to conform to the standards set forth in § 151.050(D).